 - Biomedical Engineer – you’ll use your knowledge from Healthcare and Engineering to design new software and devices for the Medical industry.
 Average salary: 76,000 USD/year

 - Computer System Administrator – you’ll be in charge of managing computer networks, operating systems and software, and make sure every computer within your organisation runs smoothly and securely.
 Average salary: 68,000 USD/year

 - Environmental Engineer – you’ll use your Engineering knowledge to find solutions for environmental problems like global warming, pollution, waste disposal, etc. Average salary: 73,000 USD/year

 - Forensic Science Technician – you will help police departments to collect and analyse evidence which is used during criminal investigations.
 Average salary: 55,000 USD/year

 - Accountant – you’ll prepare and examine financial reports, verify if they respect the law, ensure taxes are paid on time, and constantly evaluate your business’ financial operations.
 Average salary: 56,000 USD/year

-Check out other top STEM jobs in 2020.
+Check out other top STEM jobs.